 In deciding whether to comment on a Bill, SARC is guided by the terms of reference (or scrutiny principles) set out in sub-sections 17(a) and (b) of the Parliamentary Committees Act 2003.
 These scrutiny principles allow SARC to look for such things as trespasses to rights and freedoms and inappropriate delegation of legislative powers.
 Under section 17(b) SARC plays a watchdog role by commenting upon any provision which repeals, alters, varies or raises an issue concerning the jurisdiction of the Supreme Court of Victoria.

-The Committee is responsible for examining regulations to ensure that they do not exceed the powers conferred by an Act and do not unduly trespass on rights and freedoms.
-The Committee checks the regulations against the heads of review contained in section 21 of the Subordinate Legislation Act 1994.
-While the Committee focuses on the principles contained in section 21, it also ensures that there has been compliance with the practical or procedural requirements of the Subordinate Legislation Act 1994.
-Substantial contravention of the practical requirements of the Subordinate Legislation Act 1994 in fact constitutes a head of review in section 21 of the Act.
-If the regulations do not comply with the procedures or the principles in section 21 of the Subordinate Legislation Act 1994, the Subcommittee may report to Parliament and recommend that the regulations be disallowed.
+The Committee is responsible for examining regulations and legislative instruments to ensure that they do not exceed the powers conferred by an Act and do not unduly trespass on rights and freedoms.
+The Committee checks the regulations or legislative instrument against the heads of review contained in section 21 or 25A of the Subordinate Legislation Act 1994 (the Act).
+While the Committee focuses on the principles contained in sections 21 and 25A, it also ensures that there has been compliance with the practical or procedural requirements of the Act.
+Substantial contravention of the practical requirements of the Subordinate Legislation Act 1994 in fact constitutes a head of review in section 21 or 25A of the Act.
+If the regulations or legislative instrument do not comply with the procedures or the principles in section 21 or 25A of the Act, the Subcommittee may report to Parliament and recommend that the regulations or legislative instrument be disallowed.

 - Last Updated: Wednesday, 05 December 2018 12:44